Karl Glusman

 Karl Glusman (born January 3, 1988) is an American actor.
-He had a lead role in Gaspar Noé’s controversial pornographical drama Love (2015) and appeared in The Neon Demon (2016) and Nocturnal Animals (2016).
+He had a lead role in Gaspar Noé's controversial drama Love (2015) and appeared in The Neon Demon (2016) and Nocturnal Animals (2016).

 Early life

 Glusman was born in The Bronx, New York City.
 His family moved to the Portland, Oregon area when he was six months old.
-His father is German-Jewish and his mother is Irish Catholic.
-He also has French, Finnish, German, Spanish and Swedish ancestry.
+His father is of German Jewish descent and his mother is of Irish Catholic ancestry.
 He attended Lake Oswego High School and then enrolled at Portland State University, but dropped out after a year.
 Aspiring to be an actor, he took acting courses while in college and at the Portland Actors Conservatory.
 He later attended the William Esper Studio in New York City.